SIGPLAN/SIGPLAN.github.io/Resources/EmpiricalEvaluation.md

 ### Request for Feedback

-The current checklist dates from October 26, 2018.
-It and the FAQ below have incorporated feedback we have received since the initial checklist was released in January; thanks to those who commented!
+The current checklist dates from October 26, 2018. <!-- BCP: Still true? --> It and the FAQ below have incorporated feedback we have received since the initial checklist was released in January; thanks to those who commented!
 We continue to solicit feedback and suggestions for improvement.
 We are particularly interested in

 - Clarifications on category and example descriptions
 - Suggestions for new categories and/or examples, or consolidations.
 For the former, we would request specific references to the published literature demonstrating the issue